FaerieRose/MinecraftModTest1/README.md

 # MinecraftModTest1

 ## Setup for new mod
- - Clone branch setup
+ - Clone this repository
- - in new directory, cmd window:
+ - in new directory:
+   - git bash window: git checkout setup
-   - gradlew setupDecompWorkspace
+   - cmd window: gradlew setupDecompWorkspace
-   - gradlew eclipse
+   - cmd window: gradlew eclipse

 ## Following steps from instruction videos